 Paternity testing is legal in China.
-It is legally required by the government to investigate any child born outside the one-child policy.
+It is legally required by the government to investigate any child born outside the one-child policy before a birth certificate is issued.
 Peace-of-mind tests are also popular in China for confirming parentage.

 France has made it illegal to perform any tests on the human body including genetic testing, unless ordered by court or to identify a deceased individual.
 DNA paternity testing is punishable by a €15,000 fine and up to a year in prison.